Sasha Krause Murder: Where is Mark Gooch Now?

 Sasha Krause Was Killed Over a Grudge Against Her Community

-When Sasha’s remains were found, investigators wondered if she had been specifically targeted or if she was just at the wrong place at the wrong time, owing to the evidence present.
-There were no signs of sexual assault on the 27-year-old and no traces of any biological/DNA evidence nearby, despite the fact that she had clearly been transported hundreds of miles.
+When Sasha’s remains were found, investigators wondered if she was specifically targeted or if she was just at the wrong place at the wrong time, owing to the evidence present.
+There were no signs of sexual assault on the 27-year-old and no traces of any biological/DNA evidence nearby, despite the fact that she was transported hundreds of miles.
 Moreover, she clearly had left her home to visit church, pick up some books for an upcoming Sunday school class, and return home because she had left with only her cellphone.
 Her purse, cards, cash, and all other personal belongings were still in her room, untouched and in place.

-Therefore, investigators did not have a lot to go on, resulting in their decision to check her cell phone data in the hopes of figuring out precisely what happened after she left church.
-As per records, it turned out that her cell had pinged by the church before suddenly pinging at a location 60 miles away at 8:58 pm, and then near the spot where her remains were finally found.
+Therefore, investigators had little to go on, leading them to check her cell phone data in hopes of determining precisely what happened after she left church.
+As per records, it turned out that her cell pinged by the church before suddenly pinging at a location 60 miles away at 8:58 pm, and then near the spot where her remains were finally found.
 It was a strange pattern, so officials decided to find any other cell phones that followed it to a tee, which led them to Mark Gooch, a US Air Force mechanic stationed in Phoenix, Arizona.

-It came to light that although Mark had also grown up in the Mennonite community in Wisconsin, he rejected the religion after he grew up and then joined the military.
-However, as per his loved ones, he was still bitter about the religion and its community, and it was to such an extent that he had been surveilling the community in New Mexico.
-With all this, his past troubles, and a search of his vehicle yielding gloves and binoculars, it was hypothesized that he had killed Sasha in a fit of rage simply because she belonged to a religious community he begrudged.
-With a friend of his later also contacting officials to reveal he had been asked to hold a .22 caliber rifle for him not long after the incident, he was arrested on charges related to kidnapping, murder, and theft.
+It came to light that although Mark also grew up in the Mennonite community in Wisconsin, he rejected the religion after he grew up and then joined the military.
+However, as per his loved ones, he was still bitter about the religion and its community, and it was to such an extent that he was surveilling the community in New Mexico.
+With all this, his past troubles, and a search of his vehicle yielding gloves and binoculars, it was hypothesized that he killed Sasha in a fit of rage simply because she belonged to a religious community he begrudged.
+With a friend of his later also contacting officials to reveal he was asked to hold a .22 caliber rifle for him, not long after the incident, he was arrested on charges related to kidnapping, murder, and theft.

 Mark Gooch is Currently Incarcerated in a State Correctional Facility

-When authorities had initially begun looking for Mark, they discovered that he had a complicated past with potential criminality.
-After all, he had been suspected of a string of burglaries in Wisconsin when he was younger, and he had allegedly been involved in minor theft and the vandalization of property.
-This, combined with the fact that his cell phone data proved he had taken a suspicious route on January 18, 2020, did not help his case.
+When authorities initially began looking for Mark, they discovered that he had a complicated past with potential criminality.
+He was suspected of a string of burglaries in Wisconsin when he was younger and had allegedly been involved in minor theft and the vandalization of property.
+This, combined with his cell phone data showing he took a suspicious route on January 18, 2020, did not help his case.
 According to her cell, he left his base and traveled 400 miles to New Mexico, where he remained for a while before moving north to the place Sasha was found.

 Read More: Katlego Bereng: What Happened to Him?
 How Did He Die?